njulia1/Defi-IA-2023/README.md

    To launch the code on the optimized dataset for Random Forest algorithm, use the command: `python3 ./train.py --data 'data/data_improved.csv' --model 1`
 2. you can also launch the gradio application : `python3 gradio_app.py`

+If you have Docker on your computer, you might not need to use `sudo` at the beginning of each line, but only `docker`
 ## Additional codes and instructions

 The adversarial validation has also been implemented.
 To launch this code for the whole dataset, copy the following instruction: